Join Fisheries and Water Resources at UW-Stevens Point to manage waterways, preserve aquatic life

 The major options in the Fisheries and Water Resources disciplines are:

-- the fisheries option, which includes the survey and management of fisheries resources;
+- the fisheries and aquatic sciences option, which includes the survey and management of fisheries resources;

 - the hydrology option, which addresses the movement of water and the roles land plays in controlling water quantity and quality; and